Where do wedding traditions come from? The first dance…

-Today I want to talk about the first dance a bride and groom take as husband and wife and the symbolic meaning of the first dance.
+Today I want to talk about the first dance a newly married couple does and the symbolic meaning of the first dance.
 The first dance can come together in all sorts of ways – it can be surrounded by loved ones watching you, it can include your wedding guests, it can involve confetti bombs (I love this!) but it usually signifies the beginning of a good ole’ shindig that is the wedding reception.
 After the first dance the evening party kicks off and it’s time for everyone to relax and have a lot of fun.

-I love a first dance, however it’s done, and its particularly wonderful when it’s fun and heartfelt.
-A bit of action is always good to see, but a sweet dance between two people who are lost in each other is equally as lovely.
+I love the first dance, however it happens, and it’s particularly wonderful when it’s fun and heartfelt.
+A bit of action is always good to see, but a sweet dance between two people who are lost in the moment with each other is equally as lovely.

 Some couples find it a bit strange to have everyone stand and watch them dance, so often invite other couples to join in after the first verse and chorus.
-Usually this is members of the wedding party or parents of the bride and groom.
+Usually, this is members of the wedding party or parents of the bride and groom.
 Sometimes the couple skips the first dance altogether and everyone hits the dance floor together.
-Sometimes the couple have been secretly (or not-so-secretly) practicing and have a pre-choreographed dance to perform.
-After all, it’s not everyday that most of us waltz or ballroom dance around the bars is it?!
+Sometimes the couple has been secretly (or not-so-secretly) practising and has a pre-choreographed dance to perform.
+After all, it’s not every day that most of us waltz or ballroom dance around the bars is it?!